Photos: The scene at the Georgia-Auburn game

 1 /

 Georgia fans cheer before an NCAA football game between Georgia and Auburn at Sanford Stadium, Saturday, October 5, 2024, in Athens.
+The Bulldogs won 31-13.
 (Hyosub Shin / AJC)

 Cookie Settings